jossmarsala/jossmarsala/README.md

   <a href="https://savors.vercel.app/" target="_blank">Vitalia Selfcare</a> —
   a wellness web platform I made in collaboration with my team.
   This platform connects users with personalized wellness plans, designed to help them achieve their health goals while fitting into their everyday lives.
-  It’s a project close to my heart, as I truly believe in accesibility to personalized care to everyone.
 </div>

 ---